-- 1. The Project Sponsor, in consultation with FRA, NJHPO, NYSHPO, Project Consulting Tribes, Signatories, and Concurring Parties, will develop an Archaeological Testing Plan and/or an Archaeological Monitoring Plan, as appropriate, in accordance with Stipulation X. - 2.
+- 1. The Project Sponsor, in consultation with FRA, NJHPO, NYSHPO, Consulting Tribes, Signatories, and Concurring Parties, will develop an Archaeological Testing Plan and/or an Archaeological Monitoring Plan, as appropriate, in accordance with Stipulation X. - 2.
 The Project Sponsor, in coordination with FRA, will develop an Archaeological Testing Plan for those areas of archaeological sensitivity that can be tested in advance of construction.
 The Project Sponsor, in coordination with FRA, will develop an Archaeological Monitoring Plan for those areas that will be archaeologically monitored during construction.
-The decision of whether to test in advance of construction or to monitor during construction will be made through consultation among FRA, NJHPO, NYSHPO, and the Project Sponsor and will be based on consideration of the relative costs and benefits of each approach; anticipated construction methods; logistical, site access, and scheduling factors; and in consideration of the views of the Project Consulting Tribes. - 3.
-Testing in advance of construction, where feasible, will occur as soon as reasonably possible once permission to enter the area of archaeological sensitivity has been granted or the property has been acquired. - 4.
-The Project Sponsor in coordination with FRA will develop the Archaeological Testing Plan and/or Archaeological Monitoring Plan prior to any Project excavation and/or construction activities. - 5.
+The decision of whether to test in advance of construction or to monitor during construction will be made through consultation among FRA, NJHPO, NYSHPO, and the Project Sponsor and will be based on consideration of the relative costs and benefits of each approach; anticipated construction methods; logistical, site access, and scheduling factors; and in consideration of the views of Consulting Tribes. - 3.
+Testing in advance of construction, where determined per Stipulation VI.A.2., will occur as soon as reasonably possible once permission to enter the area of archaeological sensitivity has been granted by the property owner or the property has been acquired by the Project Sponsor or other entity involved in the Project. - 4.
+The Project Sponsor, in coordination with FRA, will develop the Archaeological Testing Plan and/or Archaeological Monitoring Plan prior to any Project excavation, construction, and/or demolition activities. - 5.
 The Archaeological Testing Plan and/or Archaeological Monitoring Plan will set forth the research design and goals of the archaeological investigation, the specific field and analytical methods and protocols that will be followed, the chain of command and notifications that will be followed during implementation of the plan, stop-work and site protection requirements to be followed in the event of a discovery, and relevant health and safety measures.
-The Archaeological Testing Plan and/or Archaeological Monitoring Plan will also include a thorough analysis of the development of the impacted area to aid in the identification of applicable research questions and sampling strategies.
+The Archaeological Testing Plan and/or Archaeological Monitoring Plan will also include a review of historic maps and utility plans to aid in the identification of applicable research questions and sampling strategies.